-Shipping-wise, opt for brands that have a sustainable and earth friendly policy in place; for example, by compensating and offsetting their carbon footprint, or by sourcing/distributing as locally as possible.
+Shipping-wise, opt for brands that have a sustainable and earth-friendly policy in place; for example, by compensating and offsetting their carbon footprint, or by sourcing/distributing as locally as possible.

 Look for products that are naturally derived or plant-based.
 Avoid buying items that use nonrenewable energy sources such as petroleum.
-Another ingredient to avoid is palm oil, the production of which is causing massive environmental issues from deforestation and dwindling animal habitat to the displacement of indigenous communities.
+Another ingredient to avoid is palm oil, the production of which is causing massive environmental issues from deforestation and dwindling animal habitats to the displacement of indigenous communities.

 Zero waste champion River Organics offers a wide range of clean, trustworthy makeup products.
 Use coupon code PROFESSIONALHOBO for 15% off!

 Liquid shampoos and conditioners usually come packaged in plastic bottles that are not easily recycled and thus often end up polluting our soils and oceans.
 When you’re traveling, you’re likely to buy travel-sized versions of everything, especially considering the carry-on restrictions on liquids.